rabbitmq/rabbitmq-tutorials/scala/README.md

-# Compile the code
+# RabbitMQ Tutorials in Scala

+This is a minimalistic Scala port of the RabbitMQ tutorials in Java.
+The port is admittedly quite close to Java in terms of code style.
+This is primarily to the fact that RabbitMQ Java client still supports JDK 6 and doesn't have a lambda-friendly API.

+## Compiling the Code

     mvn compile

+## Running Examples

-## Hello World
+### Hello World

+Execute the following command to receive a hello world:

+    mvn exec:java -Dexec.mainClass="Recv"

-Execute the following command to send a hello world.
+Execute the following in a separate shell to send a hello world:

     mvn exec:java -Dexec.mainClass="Send"

-Execute the following command to send a hello world.

-    mvn exec:java -Dexec.mainClass="Send"

-## Work Queues
+### Work Queues

-Send a message which will be finshed immediately
+Send a message which will be finshed immediately:

     mvn exec:java -Dexec.mainClass="NewTask"

-Send a message which need some second to execute each . is one second
+Send a message which need some second to execute each . is one second.

     mvn exec:java -Dexec.mainClass="NewTask" -Dexec.args="rabbit1 ...."

-Open worker.
-Add more workers to process, message will be handled in round robin way.
+To start a worker (run in a separate shell):

     mvn exec:java -Dexec.mainClass="Worker"

-Kill a worker which is processing message.
-The message will be still in the queue and will be received by another worker.
+Add more workers to the same queue, message will be distributed in the round robin manner.

-## Publish and Subscriber
+### Publish and Subscriber

     mvn exec:java -Dexec.mainClass="EmitLog" -Dexec.args="rabbit1 msg1"

     mvn exec:java -Dexec.mainClass="ReceiveLogs"

-## RPC
+### RPC

-Open a shell and execute for the `RPCServer`. `rabbit1` is the host for RabbitMQ, without any execute parameters means to localhost.
+In one shell:

     mvn exec:java -Dexec.mainClass="RPCServer"

-Open another shell and execute for the `RPCClient`.
+In another shell:

     mvn exec:java -Dexec.mainClass="RPCClient"